Summit Elevation: 4,237'

 Mountain Hotel, sleeping on a comfy Boyne Bed (the best mattress our editors

-have ever slept on).
+have ever slept on - so good we bought one and had it shipped home).
 And you have no excuse not to make first tracks at

-Sugarloaf when you are staying so close to the lifts.
-See a complete guide to
+Sugarloaf when you are staying so close to the Superquad lifts See a complete guide to

 Sugarloaf Maine lodging.
 Also see our ski review of sister resort